 Catz student wins Gold at iGEM competition

-Congratulations to second-year student Laurel Constanti Crosby (2017, Biological Sciences), who was part of the Undergraduate Oxford iGEM team that won a Gold medal alongside the ‘Best Therapeutics Project’ award and three other nominations, at the 2018 iGEM competition.
+Congratulations to second-year student Laurel Constanti Crosby (2017, Biological Sciences), who was part of the undergraduate Oxford iGEM team that won a gold medal, as well as the ‘Best Therapeutics Project’ award and three other nominations, at the 2018 iGEM competition.

-The iGEM competition is an annual interdisciplinary competition held in Boston, USA, which challenges students to spend the summer working on applying Synthetic Biology to address real world issues, before they present their work at a five-day conference later in the year.
+The iGEM competition is an annual interdisciplinary contest held in Boston, USA, that challenges students to spend the summer working on applying synthetic biology to address real world issues, before they present their work at a five-day conference later in the year.
 This year’s competition had more than 300 teams from over 40 different countries.